 1. we founded and run the annual Squamish Rampage charity festival usually in August.

-2. we founded and operate Climb and Conquer, a project using rock climbing and mentorship to support youth from under resource backgrounds.
+2. we founded and operate Climb and Conquer, a project using rock climbing and mentorship to support youth from at risk backgrounds.

 – Joseph Wong (Founder)